farahatt95/Farah-Attia-Insight-Coding-Challenge/README.md

 **The files are in the folder coding-challenge-master.** My functions and classes are in the Extract_Info file under src. **In this file, I imported ast, datetime, and json.** In src, I also have a tests file for testing purposes.

+I had to use the relative path '..\\insight_testsuite\\tests\\test-1-venmo-trans\\venmo_output' for output.txt and the same but with 'venmo_input' substituted in in order to pass the tests provided in the test suite (see lines 116 and 176 in Extract-Info.py).
+I am not sure if that will work for other tests that you will be testing us with or if the location is still too specific, but I didn't reference specific paths in my system, only folders that I uploaded here.

 I have two classes, Node and Graph.
 My nodes are represented by the actor.
 My graph is represented as a dictionary where nodes are keys and values are lists of nodes that they are connected to.

 I have several functions which assist the "main" function.
 These include get_information, which changes the textfile of JSON messages into a list of lists returned by get_information.
 Each of the lists in the master list, like the JSON messages contains an actor, target, and created time.